 After initially being released with Android 5.1.1 Lollipop, Samsung's 2015 flagship phablet finally received the long coveted Android Marshmallow update in early 2016.
 Roughly around the same time, it received the new Grace UX interface, after which several users complained about the device slowing down.
-In November 2017, Samsung rolled out the Note 7's Grace UX to the Galaxy Note 5, giving it a much needed breath of life.
-Now news have reached us that the Android 7.0 Nougat update is rolling out to T-mobile users.
+In November 2016, Samsung rolled out the Note 7's Grace UX to the Galaxy Note 5, giving it a much needed breath of life.
+Now news have reached us that the Android 7.0 Nougat update is rolling out to T-Mobile users.

 Highlight recent changes

 Samsung Galaxy Note 5 Android update history

 Sprint, AT&T, Verizon and now T-Mobile have released the Android 7.0 Nougat update for the Galaxy Note 5.
 T-Mobile customers can expect the update to start arriving on their devices next week.

 Verizon Note 5 users received firmware version N920VVRU3CQB9, which brought with it the ability to create GIFs, get instant translations, send messages with the S Pen air command menu and use the S Pen to edit PDFs.

 While the Galaxy Note 5 came with Lollipop, it was then updated to Marshmallow.
 It still hasn't received Nougat yet, but it has just been given a much-anticipated new update in South Korea.
 Korea Telecom has brought us a new Marshmallow update that, in addition to fixing bugs and improving stability, comes skinned with the Grace UX, which we first saw on the Galaxy Note 7.
 Grace UX is based on Android 6.0.1, and looks cleaner than old versions of TouchWiz.